 Remind your photographer that this will be a small image on a big page.
 Because of that, faces get lost:

-- If there is inadequate contrast to clearly distinguish your hair from the photographer’s background.
+- When there’s low contrast between the photographer’s background and your hair color.
 Fix this at the shoot, not later.

 - In waist-high and standing shots.
 So make this a headshot, from the top of your shoulders up.

 - 400 x 400-pixel image sizes work well.

 - LinkedIn limits your uploadable file size to 8MB.

 - LinkedIn limits you to PNG and JPG file types.

 LinkedIn offers step-by-step help to get your lovely face up and out to the world in seconds.

 Please don’t hesitate to invite me to connect on LinkedIn here: Donna Svei, Executive Resume Writer.
 The more I know about my readers, the better I can make my blog.